2019-Spring-CSC-386/p00-project-1-tobi-lakshiya/README.md

 - we used this site to learn about the hx711 load cell amplifier.

 ## Final Self-Evaluations
-*You'll complete this part at the end of the project.
-Assign points to each team member in each category, based on their contribution to the team.
-The sum of all member's points in each category cannot exceed 10.
-For example, for Coding, Partner 1 could get 7 points, and Partner 2 gets 3 points.
-You can't give both people 6 points each though, as the sum exceeds 10.

 ### Ideation, Brainstorming, Design: